KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

 Duplicate Clip with Speed Change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This function is only available for clips selected in the Project Bin, and can be selected from the right-click menu of a clip.
+[1]_

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_clip_job-duplicate_speed_change.webp
+   :width: 350px
+   :figwidth: 350px
    :align: left
    :alt: kdenlive2304_clip_job-duplicate_speed_change

    Duplicate Clip with Speed Change

-This feature used to be *Reverse Clip* and was first available in version 0.9.6 of Kdenlive.
-Since version 17.04 it can still be used to reverse the clip by entering a speed of minus 100%.
 Values above 100% speed the clip up, values below 100% slow it down.
-With the new version of the clip job the sound in the clip is also reversed.
+The sound in the clip is also reversed.

 Select :guilabel:`Pitch compensation` to avoid the Mickey Mouse effect in speech when speeding up the clip.
 If you check :guilabel:`Add clip to "Speed Change" folder` a folder named "Speed Change" is created in the Project Bin and the clip added to it.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_clip_job-clip_added.webp
+   :width: 350px
+   :figwidth: 350px
    :align: left
    :alt: kdenlive2304_clip_job-clip_added

    Duplicate Clip with speed change in Project Bin

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_clip_job-clip_added_folder.webp
+   :width: 350px
+   :figwidth: 350px
    :align: left
    :alt: kdenlive2304_clip_job-clip_added